-I’m now home in Miami, FL focusing on the following:
+I’m now home in Miami, FL, USA prioritizing the following:

 –Using my Self well.

 -Je me soigne parce que je me suis fait mal au tendon d’Achilles.
 Heureusement, ça va très bien maintenant !

 -Working with great people at Sony Music’s Latin-Iberia regional office.
 Now, I’m mainly focused on helping my awesome boss manage the integration of Som Livre into Sony Music.
 So excited about this opportunity.

 –Trabajando para honrar mi primer libro más allá de la preventa. ¡Muchas gracias a quienes reservaron uno de los primeros 100 ejemplares!

 -Polishing the acting score, guitar part, and lead vocal for an acoustic version of an original song.
 And enjoying it all!

 -Polishing the main acoustic guitar part and the lead vocal for an original song (this is on pause until the aforementioned acoustic project is finalized).

 –Fazendo pelo menos uma sessão de meditação por dia.